yiisoft/yii2/docs/guide/db-active-record.md

 }
 ```

-With this if the select query doesn't provide the volume the record will obtain it from its internal value.
+When the select query doesn't provide the volume, the model will be able to calculate it automatically using the attributes in the model.

 Similary it can be used on extra fields depending on relational data